Home

 Float.
 This is a floating-point, 4-byte number.
-A float is like a double but only has 4 bytes (a double has twice as many bytes).
+In Java a float is like a double but only has 4 bytes (a double has twice as many bytes).

 With this type, we can store numbers with a decimal place.
 A float can be cast to a double without any special syntax.
 But we must be careful when converting from a double to a float.